Skip to Content

 Share this...

 What’s a better combo than PB&J?
-How about a Peanut Butter Whiskey combined with a jelly cocktail?
+How about a Peanut Butter Whiskey combined with jelly for a Peanut Butter and Jelly cocktail?

 Today we bring you the Peanut Butter & Jelly Old Fashioned.
-It’s a mashup of childhood nostalgia and grown-up taste that works shockingly well together.
-This one is on the sweet side, so if that isn’t what you are into, sorry!
+This easy recipe is a mashup of a childhood favorite with nostalgia and grown-up flavor that works shockingly well together.
+This unique cocktail is on the sweet side, so if that isn’t what you are into, don’t make this Skrewball Peanut Butter Whiskey drink!
+Try another peanut butter cocktail with this peanut butter drink!

 Peanut Butter and Jelly Cocktail in rocks glass, tiny PB & J sandwich garnish